 If during lookup a top-level name is not found in the unnamed top-level scope, the search continues in the package hierarchies stored in these directories.
-Figure 13-1 below shows an example MODELICAPATH = "C:\library;C:\lib1;C:\lib2", with three directories containing the roots of the package hierarchies Modelica, MyLib, and ComplexNumbers.
-The first two are represented as the subdirectories C:\lib1\MyLib, the third stored the file C:\library\Modelica and whereas is C:\lib2\ComplexNumbers.mo.
+[Figure 13-1 below shows an example MODELICAPATH = "C:\library;C:\lib1;C:\lib2", with three directories containing the roots of the package hierarchies Modelica, MyLib, and ComplexNumbers.
+The first two are represented as the subdirectories C:\library\Modelica and $C: \lib1 \ MyLib,$ whereas the third is stored the file as C:\lib2\ComplexNumbers.mo.

 Figure 13-1.
-Roots of package hierarchies, e.g., Modelica, MyLib, and ComplexNumbers in MODELICAPATH = "C:\lib1;C:\lib1;C:\lib2".
+Roots of package hierarchies, e.g., Modelica, MyLib, and ComplexNumbers in MODELICAPATH = "C:\library;C:\lib1;C:\lib2".